 No one is better qualified to tell us how to appeal to humanity’s deepest desires.
 Freud made a living out of convincing patients that what they thought they felt was actually an illusion.
 Instead of making rational decisions, Freud found that people were actually manipulated by their subconscious.

 The conflict between the modern brain and the ancient subconscious results in constant anxiety.
 By offering products that help to ease this anxiety, marketers can easily win the attention of stressed-out consumers.

 Don't Give Your Customers Too Much Freedom.

-Freud saw the world where people were confronted with more choice than ever but didn’t have the emotional ability to make a sensible decision.
+Freud saw the world where people were confronted with more choices than ever but didn't have the emotional ability to make a sensible decision.
 Instead of embracing freedom, he noted that patients would flee from it, seeking refuge in anything from drugs or alcohol to religion.

 In this instance, what does Freud teach us about email marketing?
 You shouldn't offer open-ended, general options for customers and don’t just link to long catalogues full of products.
 Channel the attention of readers on specific deals and try to tailor them to their personal needs.

 Liberate Your Sales With Childlike Creativity

 Freud was also concerned with how the creativity and imagination of childhood were strangled, resulting in what he saw as armies of bland, anxious adults.
 In fact, he saw children as more intelligent and emotionally balanced than adults, who had become strung out by education and work.

 In this case, Freud can teach us about email marketing and how we approach it.
 Marketers need to think like children, not adults.
 Sure, there’s a need to plan, budget and brainstorm, but at the core of every successful email marketing campaign is a child-like passion for your products and a playful touch.